How Much Does a Dog Teeth Cleaning Cost? Complete Guide

 When it comes to dog dental cleaning costs, you can expect to pay anywhere from $350 to over $1,500.
 The final price usually depends on several factors:

-• Any additional treatments that might be required
+- Any further treatments that may be needed

 Breakdown of Dog Teeth Cleaning Costs: